hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/from-and-joins.md

 | UNION JOIN | -- | `unionJoin(t)` | `UNION JOIN t` |

-Joining literal table expressions, table functions, aliasing table expression, and lateral joins are not yet supported.
+Joining subqueries, literal table expressions, tabular functions, lateral joins, and aliasing a table expression are not yet supported.

 **Note**: The equivalent SQL Syntax may vary from database to database.
 LiveSQL adapts it accordingly behind the scenes.